iambriccardo/iambriccardo/README.md

 - 👨‍💻 I'm currently working as a **Software Engineer** at [Sentry](https://sentry.io)
 - 👨‍🎓 I've graduated with honors from a BSc in **Computer Science** at [unibz](https://www.unibz.it)
 - 🌱 I’m currently studying **Distributed Systems**
+- ✍️ I love writing about technology, human psychology and personal growth
 - 📫 How to reach me: riccardob36@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ In my free time you will find me cooking 👨‍🍳 and cuddling cats 🐱